galawaydude/data-place/200 cp-dsa/contests/Weekly Contest 460.md

 };
 ```
 #### Logic
-So, basically you can select any three elements you want right, and you want to maxi
+So, basically you can select any three elements you want right, and you want to maximize the median of the sums.
 #### Notes